-We use case-specific medical illustrations to establish the nature and extent of your fracture injuries.
+We establish the nature and extent of your fracture injuries.

-We provide you with a caring service and local experience.
+We provide you with caring service and local experience.

-We have the resources to build and efficiently represent your case to help you get the compensation you deserve.
+We have the resources to build and efficiently represent your case.

 Sean M. Cleary

 Fractures Following An Accident or Medical Malpractice in Miami

 A severe fracture is among the most serious injuries that a person can suffer and live.
 According to the Centers for Disease Control and Prevention (CDC), each year, over 800K patients are hospitalized because of a fall injury, most often resulting in a hip fracture or head injury.
 Overall, 3M older adults a year visit emergency departments for fall injuries.
 Fractures from car accidents are generally more serious than fractures from falls due to the impact forces that hit a person’s body.
 In many cases, people who suffer from bone fracture in an auto accident require surgery.
 There are also some situations where a medical professional's negligence can cause bone fractures or significant, life-long fractures complications.

 Bones are rigid, yet flexible enough to withstand stress, but the force from an accident can easily cause them to crack or split.
 There are many types of fracture injuries, but the most common ones are:

 Displaced and non-displaced fractures:Displaced fractures occur when the bone breaks into two or several parts, displaces from its original location and its two ends are no longer aligned; Non-displaced fractures occur when the bone cracks, but does not move and remains aligned.

 Compound or open fractures: In these types of injuries, there is an open wound at the sight of the fracture, usually caused by violent trauma.
 Most often, the broken bone breaks the skin.
 This is a very dangerous type of fracture because it exposes the injury site to bacterial infections.